ErinGreenhalgh/idea-box-react/README.md

 # Project Manager
 This application is a single-page CRUD app built in order to learn React, Redux, and Firebase.
 Some features and functionality mimick features of [Podio's Project Management](https://podio.com/site/en) app.
 This project is built in iterations and is currently in progress.
+See the [Projects tab](https://github.com/ErinGreenhalgh/project-manager/projects/1) of this repo to see the project workplan in detail.

 ## Iteration 1:
 The MVP of this application builds out CRUD functionality for projects with a name and a description using React in ES6.
 (Completed)